bluebanquise/bluebanquise/tutorials/docs/slurm.md

 1. Ensure time is exactly the same on nodes.
 If time is different, munge based authentication will fail.
 2. Ensure munge daemon is started, and that munge key is the same on all hosts (check md5sum for example).
 3. Stop slurmctld and stop slurmd daemons, and start them in two different shells manually in debug + verbose mode: `slurmctld -D -vvvvvvv` in shell 1 on controller server, and `slurmd -D -vvvvvvv` in shell 2 on compute node.
+Output should help you understand the issue.

-### 8.1.
-Controller
+## Controller

 Install munge needed packages: